Jax Teller: Season 2

 SAMCRO is confronted by the League of American Nationalists (LOAN), a powerful white separatist organization led by wealthy businessman Ethan Zobelle and right-wing extremist, A.J.
 Weston.
 LOAN demands that SAMCRO end their sales of guns to non-white criminal organizations.
 When SAMCRO refuses, LOAN has Gemma kidnapped and gang raped.
-LOAN attempts to work with anti-SAMCRO businessman Jacob Hale, brother of self-righteous Deputy Chief David Hale, as well as SAMCRO's local rivals, the white supremist Nords and the Mayans.
+LOAN attempts to work with anti-SAMCRO businessman Jacob Hale, brother of self-righteous Deputy Chief David Hale, as well as SAMCRO's local rivals, the white supremacist Nords and the Stockton-based Mayans M.C.
 SAMCRO engages LOAN while the ATF continues to investigate the club and its connection to the IRA.
 LOAN outmaneuvers SAMCRO and they are lured into attacking Zobelle and Weston at a church and are subsequently arrested.
 Jax and Clay get into a fist fight while in jail but SAMCRO is released on bond.
-Jax prepares to leave SAMCRO by joining the Nomad charter but Gemma reveals the details of the rape, causing Jax to change his mind.
+Jax prepares to leave SAMCRO by joining the "nomad" charter but Gemma reveals the details of the rape, causing Jax to change his mind.
 Jax kills A.J.
 Weston but Ethan Zobelle escapes after an IRA member kills prospect Half-Sack Epps and kidnaps Abel.

 Season 3

 Jax and SAMCRO attempt to find Abel and learn he has been taken to Belfast.
 Stahl attempts to make a deal with Jax behind the club's back in order for the ATF to take down the IRA.
 Jax, Gemma, and some of SAMCRO travel to Belfast in search of Abel and learn that he has been given to a Catholic adoption center.
 Jax also learns that his father had a secret family in Belfast and that he has a half-sister named Trinity, daughter of Maureen Ashby, sister of high-ranking IRA priest, Kellan.
-SAMCRO kills the disloyal members of the Sons’ Belfast charter and Jax finds Abel, nearly leaving him in the care of a loving couple who adopted him but they are murdered by rogue IRA member Jimmy O'Phelan.
+SAMCRO kills the disloyal members of the Sons of Anarchy's Belfast charter (SAMBEL), and Jax finds Abel, nearly leaving him in the care of a loving couple who adopted him but they are murdered by rogue IRA member Jimmy O'Phelan.
 Kellan Ashby sacrifices himself so that Jax can take Abel home.
 Returning to Charming, agent Stahl double crosses Jax and tells the club about the side deal Jax made with her, unaware that Jax and SAMCRO orchestrated the entire plan together.
 Jax and other members of SAMCRO are taken to prison, Chibs Telford kills O'Phelan, and Opie kills Stahl.